MrJBS/MyBigProject/README.md

 ```
 #### BatchWordCountAverage
 program finds tweets to a list of hashtags
-and calculates its average words per tweet.
+and calculates their average words per tweet.
 Tweets are filtered.
 The output looks like ([HASHTAG],[AVERAGR],[AMOUNT_OF_TWEETS]) <br>